MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 You can [Download the operating system software](./deploy/download-azure-stack-hci-23h2-software.md) from the Azure portal with a free 60-day trial.

-To acquire the machines that support Azure Local, you can purchase validated hardware for Azure Local from a Microsoft hardware partner with the operating system pre-installed.
+To acquire the machines that support Azure Local, you can purchase validated hardware from a Microsoft hardware partner with the operating system pre-installed.
 See the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog) for hardware options and use the sizing tool to estimate hardware requirements.

 ## Azure Local features and architecture